SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

     --debug              Show tracebacks on errors.

   Commands:
-    combine        Combine per-processor files from an MPI NEMO run into single files complete       print bash completion command
+    combine        Combine per-processor files from an MPI NEMO run into single files (NEMO-Cmd) complete       print bash completion command (cliff)
-    deflate        Deflate variables in netCDF files using Lempel-Ziv compression. gather         Gather results from a NEMO run. help           print detailed help for another command prepare        Prepare a Salish Sea NEMO run. run            Prepare, execute, and gather results from a Salish Sea NEMO model run.
+    deflate        Deflate variables in netCDF files using Lempel-Ziv compression.
+(NEMO-Cmd) gather         Gather results from a NEMO run.
+(NEMO-Cmd) help           print detailed help for another command (cliff) prepare        Prepare a Salish Sea NEMO run. run            Prepare, execute, and gather results from a Salish Sea NEMO model run. split-results  Split the results of a multi-day SalishSeaCast NEMO model run (e.g. a hindcast run) into daily results directories.

 For details of the arguments and options for a sub-command use :command:`salishsea help <sub-command>`.